Overview of the Divorce Process in Iowa

 At either party’s request, or on its own initiative, the court can order the parties to participate in conciliation efforts for 60 days.
 The goal of such an order is to try and avoid the need for a divorce, if the parties can resolve their disagreements.
 However, in many cases, such efforts are futile, have already been attempted without success, or are not desired.
 In that situation, the divorce process proceeds.

-See also Military Divorces in Illinois
+See also Child Support in Iowa

 Next, each of the spouses discloses their income, assets, liabilities, and other financial data.
 If the spouses and their attorneys can reach an agreement as to the distribution of assets, then they can prepare an agreed order and submit it to the court for approval.
 In cases where no agreement can be reached, the court can order the spouses to participate in mediation.
 A Temporary Matters hearing is often held to handle short term issues of custody, child support, visitation, and similar issues that cannot wait until the end of the case for a resolution.